darshils2001/info201-project/README.md

 ## Domain of Interest
-**Topics of Interest**
+**Why are you interested in this field/domain?**
-1. Relevant to everyone, affecting all of us.
+1. It's relevant to everyone, affecting all of us.
-2. Interested to know the scope of such a global recession, and how it affects small business owners.
+2. We're interested to know the scope of such a global recession, and how it affects small business owners.
-3. The federal response has been highly politicized, with White House aides openly sharing their discontent for “Blue” states; interested to see if there be a difference in business closings that relate to the 2016 electoral college map.
+3. The federal response has been highly politicized, with White House aides openly sharing their discontent for “Blue” states; we're interested to see if there be a difference in business closings that relate to the 2016 electoral college map.

 **Related Projects/Studies**
 1. [PNAS](https://www.pnas.org/content/117/30/17656) economic impact study on over 5,800 small businesses in the United States